Archery at the 1904 Summer Olympics – Men's team round

 The men's team round event was part of the archery programme at the 1904 Summer Olympics.
 The competition was held on 21 September 1904 at Francis Field.
-16 archers (from the host United States), comprising 4 teams of 4, competed.
+16 archers (from the host United States), comprising four teams of four, competed.
 The event was won by the Potomac Archers (based in Washington, D.C.), with the Cincinnati Archers taking silver, the Boston Archers bronze, and the Chicago Archers fourth place.

 Background

 This was the first appearance of a men's team event; team events would not return again until 1988 (though in a different format).
-The 1904 Olympic archery events were part of the 26th Grand Annual Target Meeting of the National Archery Association, with competition open to international competitors though none actually competed.
-It was thus largely an American national championship, though the International Olympic Committee recognizes the winners as Olympic medalists.
+The 1904 Olympic archery events were part of the 26th Grand Annual Target Meeting of the National Archery Association, with competition open to international competitors, although none entered this event.

 The Boston Archers included George Bryant, while the Potomac Archers included Robert Williams and William Thompson; the three men had each won two medals in the individual events earlier on the two prior days (Bryant both gold, Williams both silver, and Thompson both bronze).